 Air humidity: Enjoys higher humidity.

-Soil: Potting mix with some sphagnum moss, coir or orchid bark mixed in for drainage, these plants do not need repotting very often.
+Potting mix: A mix containing some sphagnum moss, coir or orchid bark mixed in for drainage, these plants do not need repotting very often.

 Fertiliser: Feed monthly during the growing season.
 Dilute synthetic fertiliser to half the recommended dosage..